jefflinse/melatonin/README.md

 ## Usage

-When built and run as a standalone binary, a melatonin app will print a formatted table of test results to stdout.
+When built and run as a standalone binary, a melatonin app can print a formatted table of test results to stdout.

 ```go
 package main